The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 - Tends to be expensive

 When evaluating the performance of a treatment, it is also important to assess its price.
-In the case of laser depilation, as the machinery is quite expensive, the price for each session is expensive too.
-However, you can see it as a beauty investment and as a benefit that will control your hirsutism, thinking of how much you would save in waxing and shaving after performing it.
+In the case of laser hair removal, as the machinery is quite expensive, the price for each session is expensive too.
+However, you can see it as an investment and as a benefit that will control your hirsutism.
+Think of how much you would save in waxing and shaving after performing it.

 - You will need to avoid sun